 Don't fall into the trap of the bully prospect.
 Their entire mission is to break your confidence and get what they want from you.
 You already know they're interested in what you're selling (no matter what objections they may bring to the table), but they don't think you know that.

-So, stand firm and go into the conversation strong and you'll be guaranteed to flip things around and get what you want.
+Stand firm and go into the conversation strong, and you're guaranteed to flip things around and get what you want.
 You just need to keep one question in the back of your mind the entire time: What are they still talking to us?

 There are three different kinds of “no's” in sales.
 Early in the sales cycle, it means, “You haven’t provided enough value,” later in the sales cycle, it means, “Not yet,” and at the end of the sales cycle, it means, “I'm not interested.”